How to help a friend in need!

 1. Be informed.

-The first step you can take to help your friend is to learn more about Domestic Violence.
+The first step you can take to help your friend is to learn more about Domestic Abuse.
 By reading this, you have taken the first step.
 Lack of understanding can be one of the greatest barriers that people face in their efforts to end violence in their lives.
 People face a lot of myths when trying to access help.

 Letting your friend know you care and are willing to listen may be the best help you can offer.
 Really listen to what they tell you, keep your mind open.
 Never blame your friend for what's happening.
 Believe and support them.
 Give them time to talk, but don't force them to go into detail.
 Encourage them to express their feelings, whatever they are.
 Acknowledge that they are in a frightening, dangerous and very difficult situation.
 Don't try and fix the problem.
 Don't compare your relationship to theirs.